Azure/cloud-scale-data-for-devs-guide/docs/send-notifications-with-azure-logic-apps.md

 In the following sample app, we notify users when products are updated.
 We use *Azure Logic Apps* to automate this process.

-Azure Logic apps handle automations that integrate systems, services, apps, and data.
+[Azure Logic Apps](https://docs.microsoft.com/azure/logic-apps/) handle automations that integrate systems, services, apps, and data.
 They move data around, send notifications, monitor data sources, and connect with other services through connectors.

 Logic app capabilities include: